kevinburke/ssh_config/README.md

 for _, host := range cfg.Hosts {
     fmt.Println("patterns:", host.Patterns)
     for _, node := range host.Nodes {
-        fmt.Println(node.String())
+        // Manipulate the nodes as you see fit, or use a type switch to
+        // distinguish between Empty, KV, and Include nodes. fmt.Println(node.String())
     }
 }

-// Write the cfg back to disk: fmt.Println(cfg.String())
+// Print the config to stdout: fmt.Println(cfg.String())
 ```